Fritz Hollings: Education and personal life

 Hollings graduated from The Citadel in 1942, receiving a Bachelor of Arts degree.
-He achieved an LL.B. in 1947 after 21 months at the University of South Carolina, and joined a law practice in Charleston.
+He achieved a Bachelor of Laws in 1947 after one year and nine months at the University of South Carolina, and joined a law practice in Charleston.
 Hollings was a member of the Pi Kappa Phi fraternity.
+He was a member of the German Friendly Society of Charleston from 1976 to 1991.

-He was married to Rita Liddy "Peatsy" Hollings from August 21, 1971, until her death in October 2012.
-He had four children (Michael, Helen, Patricia Salley, and Ernest III) with his first wife, Martha Patricia Salley Hollings, whom he married on March 30, 1946.
+Hollings was then married to Rita Liddy "Peatsy" Hollings from August 21, 1971, until her death in October 2012.
+He had four children (Michael, Helen, Patricia Salley, and Ernest III) with his first wife, Martha Patricia Salley Hollings, who he first married on March 30, 1946.
 He was a Lutheran.
 In addition, Fritz and Patricia had two sons who died.

-He served as an officer in the U.S. Army's 353rd and 457th Artillery units from 1942 to 1945, during World War II, and was awarded the Bronze Star for meritorious service in direct support of combat operations from December 13, 1944, to May 1, 1945, in France and Germany.
-He received the European-African-Middle Eastern Campaign Medal with five Bronze Service Stars for participation in the Tunisia, Southern France, Rome-Arno, and Central Europe Campaigns.
+Hollings served as an officer in the United States Army's 353rd and 457th Artillery units from 1942 to 1945, during World War II, and was awarded the Bronze Star Medal for meritorious service in direct support of combat operations from December 13, 1944, to May 1, 1945, in France and Germany.
+He received the European–African–Middle Eastern Campaign Medal with five Bronze Service Stars for participation in the Tunisia, Southern France, Rome-Arno, and Central Europe Campaigns.

 Political career

-He served three terms in the South Carolina House of Representatives from 1949 to 1954.
+Hollings served three terms in the South Carolina House of Representatives from 1949 to 1954.
+In 1950, following the notorious Lynching of Willie Earle, Hollings authored a law that mandated the death penalty for lynching.
+No lynchings occurred in South Carolina after that law was enacted.
 After only one term, Hollings's colleagues elected him Speaker Pro Tempore in 1951 and 1953.
-He was subsequently elected Lieutenant Governor of South Carolina in 1954, and Governor in 1958 at the age of 36.
+He was subsequently elected Lieutenant Governor of South Carolina in 1954, and Governor of South Carolina in 1958 at the age of 36.